-The US Dollar is considered the world’s reserve currency, resulting in a significant number of goods and services bought and sold around the world in dollars.
-For this reason, it’s not uncommon to find our currency in foreign countries.
-When a US Dollar is held in an account outside the United States, it is known as a Eurodollar deposit.
+The US Dollar is considered the world’s reserve currency, so many goods and services around the world are bought and sold in dollars.
+Because of that, it’s common to find US Dollars held in banks outside the United States.
+When a US Dollar is held in an account outside the United States, it’s known as a Eurodollar deposit.

 *The strength or weakness of a currency is always in comparison to another currency.
 For example, the US Dollar is considered strong in contrast to the Vietnamese Dong.
 Stating the Dong is weak as compared to the US Dollar is essentially saying the same thing.